Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 }
 ```

-and Copy it into the language resource definition.
+and copy it into the language resource definition.

-Step 3: creating the additional language:
+Step 3: Create the additional language:

 ```json
 {